AI Summarize

 Example Email Templates for National Stay Out of the Sun Day

-You can bring in cheerful and cozy themes like this one:
+You can bring in cheerful, cozy themes to promote a sun-safe staycation, like this one:

 Rocco Hotel's email template